prarthantalwar/Web-Scraping-Amazon-Bags-using-Seleniun/README.md

 4. Wait for the scraping process to complete.
 5. The extracted product data will be saved in an Excel file named `Amazon products.xlsx` in the current directory.

+## Contributions

+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.

+## Contact

+For any questions or inquiries, please contact prarthanrohith@gmail.com.